codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="70%"
 %}

-You can then get the memory usage for the whole pipeline by clicking on the metrics tab at the bottom of the screen.
+To view memory and disk usage for the pipeline (running or completed), click the **Metrics** tab at the bottom of the Build page.
+The disk usage is computed against the maximum [disk space set for the build]({{site.baseurl}})/docs/configure-ci-cd-pipeline/pipelines/#runtime), shown at the top of the Y-axis.
+The X-axis shows the actual usage along the pipeline's execution timeline.
+Mouse over the dots to see the precise usage at different points in time.

 {% include
 image.html